Ruth L. Bennett

-Ruth L. Bennett (June 21, 1866 – February 24, 1947) was an American social reformer, women's club founder and the first president of the Chester, Pennsylvania branch of the National Association for the Advancement of Colored Persons (NAACP).
+Ruth L. Bennett (June 21, 1866 – February 24, 1947) was an American social reformer, women's club founder and the first president of the Chester, Pennsylvania branch of the National Association for the Advancement of Colored People (NAACP).
 She founded the Ruth L. Bennett Improvement Club, the Ruth L. Bennett Community House for Colored Women and Girls and the Wilson Nursery to help migrant black women from the southern United States who moved to Chester as part of the Great Migration.
 She served as president of the Pennsylvania State Federation of Negro Women's Clubs.

 The Ruth L. Bennett House, the Ruth L. Bennett Homes public housing development and the Ruth Bennett Community Farm in Chester are named in her honor.

 Early life

-Bennett was born in Alabama on June 21, 1866 and moved to Chester, Pennsylvania in 1914 with her husband, Reverend R.J.
+Bennett was born in Alabama on June 21, 1866 and moved to Chester, Pennsylvania, in 1914 with her husband, Reverend R.J.
 Bennett.
 The Reverend preached at Calvary Baptist Church in the West end of Chester.